Intern projects

 Email: stephen.sanderson@uq.edu.au

 Improving and developing materials for battery technologies is important to support the transition from fossil fuels to renewable energy.
 The diffusion of ions through an electrolyte material is essential to allow current flow to and from the battery.
-This project will aim to use molecular simulations to study the molecular mechanisms and behaviour of ion transport in various electrolyte materials.
+This project will aim to use molecular simulations to study the molecular mechanisms and behaviour of ion transport in two-phase electrolyte materials.
+20-36 hours per week

 Email: r.gonzalezgarcia@uq.edu.au